alexandroid000/improv/moco_paper/moco_paper.md

 data structures from *Dance*, namely the `Action` and `Dance` data types.

-This work is also influenced by live coding interfaces and programming languages for generating music, often part of the *Algorave* performance movement.
+This work is also influenced by live coding interfaces and programming languages for generating music, often part of the *Algorave* performance movement [@collins2014algorave].
 In particular, the programming language TidalCycles [@mclean2010tidal] has had a strong influence on this work, both syntactically and in how relative timing of events is managed.

-*Al Jazari* is a live-coding installation which uses a simple graphical language to allow people to control robots (in simulation).
+*Al Jazari* is a live-coding installation which uses a simple graphical language to allow people to control robots (in simulation) [@mclean2010visualisation].
 The language includes conditionals based on external state and communication between the bots.
-(\url{http://davesblog.fo.am/category/al-jazari/}) The program state of the robot is also visualized.
+The program state of the robot is also visualized.

-Especially when used with the two-dimensional Turtlesim, *Improv* is reminiscent of *Logo*, an interpreted dialect of Lisp that is often used in conjunction with a simulation of a two-dimensional turtle.
+Especially when used with the two-dimensional Turtlesim, *Improv* is reminiscent of *Logo* [@logo], an educational, interpreted dialect of Lisp that is often used in conjunction with a simulation of a two-dimensional turtle.
 Our programming language has different features than *Logo*, does not support recursion as *Logo* does, and most importantly is integrated with ROS and thus able to be used with three-dimensional simulators and actual robots.

 We know of two other projects have addressed the problem of the complex development cycle in ROS by creating tools for interactive or "live" programming.
 One such project